1 Legal and regulatory framework

 - the reorganisation of a business entity by merger or accession;

-- as a result of the transaction, the acquisition by a person (or group of persons) of the right to dispose of more than 50% of shares (participatory interest) in a Kazakh legal entity, provided that previously that person (or group of persons) had possessed none or less than 50% shares (participatory interest) in the target; or
+- as a result of the transaction, the acquisition by a person (or group of persons as defined in the Commercial Code) of the right to dispose of more than 50% of shares (participatory interest) in a Kazakh legal entity, provided that previously that person (or group of persons) had possessed none or less than 50% shares (participatory interest) in the target; or

 - the acquisition by a business entity (or group of persons) of the assets of another business entity, if the book value of the alienated property (eg, a SUR) exceeds 10% of the book value of the fixed production-related assets and intangible assets of the seller.